Ravensworth: Twentieth century

 The parish lost 23 men in the First World War and 5 in the Second World War.
 The roll of honour is held in the parish church.
 John Scott Bainbridge is additionally remembered in the First World War memorial at Barnard Castle School (then the North Eastern County School).

 The Kirby Hill grammar school closed in 1957, having operated for almost 400 years.
 The school educated the Archbishop of Canterbury Matthew Hutton and the antiquarian James Raine as well as the aforementioned Shaw and Lax.
 In 1967 the new primary school building was opened.
 In 1974, the village became a component of North Yorkshire, having previously been situated in the North Riding of Yorkshire.
 The village's 15th century cruck house was dismantled in the late 1970s and reconstructed at the Richmondshire Museum.
 The land on which it stood was used to build the Mill Close housing estate in 1977.
 The former school premises became a village hall in 1987.
 The Post Office closed down in the mid-1990s.
 The Methodist chapel closed in 2019.

 The former England cricketer Ian Botham has lived in the village since 1990, and in 2020 became Lord Botham of Ravensworth.
 His 17th century farmhouse situated on a 30-acre estate is his "most treasured possession" and Botham has commented that, "we like our Yorkshire home too much ever to leave it".
 Local and national media refer to him ironically as "The Squire of Ravensworth".
-He regularly hosts the England cricket team at his home.
 His son Liam Botham has a house in the farmhouse grounds.